 Our customers and employees are located worldwide, and our strategy is to continue to expand internationally.
 Our future results of operations depend, in part, on our ability to sustain and expand our penetration of the international markets in which we currently operate and to expand into additional international markets.
-We generated 29% and 28% of our revenue outside of the United States for the three months ended April 30, 2023, and 2022, respectively.
+We generated 30% and 27% of our revenue outside of the United States for the three months ended July 31, 2023, and 2022, respectively.
+We generated 29 and 27% of our revenue outside of the United States for the six months ended July 31, 2023, and 2022, respectively.
 Our ability to expand internationally involves various risks, including the need to invest significant resources in such expansion, and the possibility that returns on such investments will not be achieved in the near future or at all in these less familiar competitive environments.
 We may also choose to conduct our international business through partnerships.
 If we are unable to identify partners or negotiate favorable terms, our international growth may be limited.
 In addition, we have incurred and may continue to incur significant expenses in advance of generating material revenue as we attempt to establish our presence in particular international markets.
 Additional risks associated with our international operations include:

-- geopolitical conflicts, including military conflicts, that could damage the global economy; - unexpected changes in regulatory requirements, taxes, trade laws, tariffs, export quotas, custom duties, or other trade restrictions; - different labor regulations, especially in the European Union, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - exposure to many stringent and potentially inconsistent laws and regulations relating to privacy, data protection, and data security, particularly in the European Union; - changes in a specific country's or region's political or economic conditions, including, but not limited to, inflationary pressures, recessionary economic cycles, and resulting governmental responses; - challenges inherent to efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits, and compliance programs; - severe fluctuations in currency exchange rates;
+- · geopolitical conflicts, including military conflicts, that could damage the global economy; - unexpected changes in regulatory requirements, taxes, trade laws, tariffs, export quotas, custom duties, or other trade restrictions; - different labor regulations, especially in the European Union, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - exposure to many stringent and potentially inconsistent laws and regulations relating to privacy, data protection, and data security, particularly in the European Union; - changes in a specific country's or region's political or economic conditions, including, but not limited to, inflationary pressures, recessionary economic cycles, and resulting governmental responses; - challenges inherent to efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits, and compliance programs; - · severe fluctuations in currency exchange rates; - risks relating to the implementation of exchange controls and trade protection regulations and measures in the United States or in other jurisdictions:

-- risks relating to the implementation of exchange controls and trade protection regulations and measures in the United States or in other jurisdictions; - risks relating to enforcement of U.S. export control laws and regulations including the Export Administration Regulations, or EAR, and trade and economic sanctions, including restrictions promulgated by the Office of Foreign Assets Control, or OFAC, and other similar trade protection regulations and measures in the United States or in other jurisdictions; - greater difficulty in enforcing contracts and accounts receivable collection, and longer collection periods; - limitations on our ability to reinvest earnings from operations derived from one country to fund the capital needs of our operations in other countries; - limited or unfavorable intellectual property protection; and - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act of 1977, as amended, or FCPA, and similar applicable laws and regulations in other jurisdictions.
+- risks relating to enforcement of U.S. export control laws and regulations including the Export Administration Regulations, or EAR, and trade and economic sanctions, including restrictions promulgated by the Office of Foreign Assets Control, or OFAC, and other similar trade protection regulations and measures in the United States or in other jurisdictions; - greater difficulty in enforcing contracts and accounts receivable collection, and longer collection periods; - limitations on our ability to reinvest earnings from operations derived from one country to fund the capital needs of our operations in other countries: - · limited or unfavorable intellectual property protection; and - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act of 1977, as amended, or FCPA, and similar applicable laws and regulations in other jurisdictions.